os-chip-design/chip-design-intro/09_std_cells.md

 - Enable efficient automated design and manufacturing
 - Optimize trade-offs between power, performance, and area
 - Memories like SRAM need a memory compiler for ASICs
-- 6T SRAM design is a widely used memory structure for high-speed applications
+- 6T SRAM design is a widely used memory structure
 - Rgister file out of FFs is expensive